Digital PR Campaign Drives Huge Traffic Spike

 A total of 2,300+ personalized emails were sent over a period of two months.
 After that, interviews were arranged between our client’s executives and news media, who then wrote stories about the company, covering the report and linking to it.

-Portent’s Outreach team built more than 177 links to the client’s site, and garnered eight brand mentions.
+Portent’s Off-Page SEO team built more than 177 links to the client’s site, and garnered eight brand mentions.
 This included coverage on MSN, which featured two links to the report and a brand mention.

 Our efforts drove 3,014 (and counting) referrals to the report, which were responsible for more than 33% of the lifetime referral traffic for the entire site.